smalot/MagentoConnectorBundle/README.md

     $bundles[] = new Pim\Bundle\DeltaExportBundle\PimDeltaExportBundle();
     $bundles[] = new Pim\Bundle\ConnectorMappingBundle\PimConnectorMappingBundle();

-You can now update your database :
+You can now update your database:

-    app/console doctrine:schema:update --force
+    php app/console doctrine:schema:update --force

 Don't forget to add guzzle in the composer.json of the pim